-The Company evaluated subsequent events and transactions that occurred after the balance sheet date up to September 25, 2020, the date that the financial statements were available to be issued.
+The Company evaluated subsequent events and transactions that occurred after the interim balance sheet date up to November 19, 2020, the date that the interim financial statements were issued.
 Based upon this review, the Company did not identify any subsequent events that would have required adjustment or disclosure in the financial statements.